-There are many happenings in our world these days that can make us think this planet is not beautiful (war, poverty, hate), there’s no denying however, that it is beautiful.
+There are many happenings in our world these days that can make us think this planet is not beautiful (war, poverty, hate), there’s no denying, however, that it is beautiful.
 The sounds we hear, the people we meet, the food we taste, and of course, the sights we see.

 We, as a company, get to see extraordinary sights daily; we can’t put our gratefulness of that into words.
 When you’re soaring at 1,300ft high, flying over urban and rural landscapes, the sights are unbelievable.
 Today, however, we’re not going to talk about the sights we often see, we’re going to talk about the best sights in the world.
 To prove to you just how beautiful this world is.

-New York, New York, the place is so good there are a whole range of cliche openers to choose from.
+New York, New York, the place is so good there is a whole range of cliche openers to choose from.
 New York’s aesthetically beautiful, culturally rich, and hits the spot with the weather too; snowy Winters, scorching Summers.
 You could argue it’s the perfect place, a good supplementary argument as to why it’s considered the World capital.

 But what is this great place’s best sight to offer?
 The Empire State Building.